reTHINK-project/dev-service-framework/README.md

 }
 ```

-The Hello World Observer is invited (`event.url` contains the Hello Data Object URL) to subscribe the Hello Data Object (helloObjtObserver):
+The Hello World Observer is invited to subscribe the Hello Data Object (helloObjtObserver):

 ```
  syncher.subscribe(_this._objectDescURL, event.url).then(function(helloObjtObserver) {

-  // lets notify the App the subscription was accepted with the most updated version of Hello World Object

-  _this.trigger('hello', helloObjtObserver.data);

 ...